Disposable masks have become a common sight during the pandemic.

 It depends on the pack size, as this ranges significantly from packs of four to 200, at pharmacies and in the thousands on online marketplaces.

-Broadly, price per mask works out at about 35p in the largest bulk packs (some retailers are selling 300-piece bundles).
+For blue surgical masks, price per mask works out at about 35p in the largest bulk packs (some retailers are selling 300-piece bundles).
 You'll pay more for a smaller pack - around 80p per mask.

 At the supermarkets, packs of between four and 10 will cost you about £2 to £3.

-Often sold side by side with surgical masks, these are an unnecessary extra for most people.
+Sometimes sold side by side with surgical masks, these are an unnecessary extra for most people.

 While disposable surgical gloves play an important part in clinical or sometimes hospitality settings, they're not generally considered by experts to be needed for the general public.